ServiceNow/AgentLab/README.md

         --model_name=gpt-4o \
         --n_jobs=-1
 ```

-The `cheat` model uses regular expressions to solve miniwob click tasks.
-It is useful for debugging.

 In `exp_configs.py`, you can modify `FLAGS_CUSTOM` and `AGENT_CUSTOM` to test out your own flags and models, and then launch them with `--model_name=custom`.